Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The trail also takes you past several old train stations, as well as Shigang Dam, which was heavily damaged by the 921 Earthquake, and today features a small memorial park to recall the disastrous event.
 Park your bike and walk across the dam to see the damage and park.

-The 4.5-km Houfeng bikeway, which also follows a decommissioned railway line, leads to 1273-meter No. 9 Tunnel, which you can cycle though to reach Houli Horse Ranch, which along with Zhongshe Flower Market further north, was one of the main venues of the hugely popular 2018-2019 Taichung World Flora Expo.
-There are still many flowers and other plants on display, with different blooming times throughout the year.
+The 4.5-km Houfeng bikeway, which also follows a decommissioned railway line, leads to 1273-meter No. 9 Tunnel, which you can cycle though to reach Houli Horse Ranch, which along with Zhongshe Flower Market further north, was one of the main venues of the 2018-2019 Taichung World Flora Expo.

 If you are interested in bizarre landscapes, you may want to make the journey to check out Zhuolan Gorge (卓蘭大峽谷) on the Da’An river, which separates Taichung and Miaoli counties.
 While I don’t consider this is an absolute “must” Taichung day trip, we stopped here once on a drive from Taipei to Taichung, and it was a cool spot to take a quick stroll.